 Dear Secretary of State,

-While the Government now plans to finally implement the long-delayed ban on junk food advertising next year, on TV before 9 pm and online at any time, my constituents are clear that this response is not sufficient.
-New research from Bite Back's "Fuel Us Don't Fool Us" campaign exposes the shocking scale of outdoor junk food advertising saturating our streets:
+While the Government has implemented the long-awaited ban on junk food advertising on TV before 9 pm and online at any time, my constituents are clear that this does not go far enough.
+Research from Bite Back reveals both the alarming extent of outdoor junk food advertising targeting young people, and the level of public support for further action:

 During a childhood obesity crisis where over a third of children leave primary school at risk of diet-related ill health, this represents a profound failure to protect our young people.
 The evidence shows that without comprehensive action, marketing restrictions in one medium simply drive displacement to others.